Remote Workforce: How CIOs are accelerating digital transformation for the future of work

 Lessons Learnt

-A IT Leader from India’s leading insurance companies confesses, “We had invested in remote working technologies before pandemic but convincing the management about employee productivity was tough.
-Pandemic changed the mind set about remote work within a few days.
+An IT Leader from India’s leading insurance companies confesses, “We had invested in remote working technologies before pandemic but convincing the management about employee productivity was tough.
+Pandemic changed the mindset about remote work within a few days.
 IT team is building more processes, tools to measure productivity, and employees’ performance.”

 Midha says, “All current challenges have driven this digital acceleration and increased investment in technologies that support widespread deployment and management of PCs, scalable and secure IT to support increased workloads across core data center, multiple public and private clouds and edge; ability to support VDI, SaaS workloads, online business, education...investment remote management and cloud apps.”